 synthora

-Synthora is a lightweight and extensible framework for LLM-driven Agents and ALM research.
-It provides essential components to build, test and evaluate agents.
-At its core, Synthora aims to assemble an agent with a single config, thus minimizing your effort in building, tuning, and sharing agents.
+Synthora is a lightweight, extensible framework for LLM-driven agents and ALM research.
+It provides the essential components to build, test, and evaluate agents, enabling you to assemble an agent with a single configuration file.
+Our goal is to minimize effort while delivering robust functionality.

 Synthora is a lightweight and extensible framework for LLM-driven Agents and ALM research.
 It aims to simplify the process of building, testing, and evaluating agents by providing essential components.
 The framework allows for easy agent assembly with a single config, reducing the effort required for tuning and sharing agents.
 Although in early development stages with unstable APIs, Synthora welcomes feedback and contributions to enhance its stability and functionality.